 Update

 As of 2024, the converter has been updated to run fully client side.
-For this, a browser supporting "Web-Assembler" is required.
+For this, a browser supporting "Web-Assembly" is required - all current major browser support it.
 This change may lead to somewhat different behaviour when displaying numbers, but should provide quicker reaction.
 In case you have any problems, please contact me.

 This webpage is a tool to understand IEEE-754 floating point numbers.
 This is the format in which almost all CPUs represent non-integer numbers.
 As this format is using base-2, there can be surprising differences in what numbers can be represented easily in decimal and which numbers can be represented in IEEE-754.
 As an example, try "0.1".
 The conversion is limited to 32-bit single precision numbers, while the IEEE-754-Standard contains formats with increased precision.